amponce/market-intel/outstatic/content/pages/todays-indicative-fixed-prices-and-market-intel.md

 Today’s storage report comes in with a withdrawal of 47Bcf.
 We’re now 442Bcf above last year at this time and 341Bcf above the 5-year average.
 And believe it or not, California had an injection of storage.
 We remain over 50% below where we need to be but maybe that’s the first of many injections as we roll towards Injection Season.

-The feel god story of the day – It’s Opening Day in baseball.
+The feel good story of the day – It’s Opening Day in baseball.
 Play Ball!!

 START MONTH – MAY ‘23